One East Asian History Survey Course

 - 230.213 Introduction to Social Theory

-- Two East Asian studies sociology or political science courses, one of which must be at the 300-level or higher
+- One East Asian sociology or political science course at the 300 or 400 level

-- Two Upper Level East Asian courses from the following list:
+- Two upper-level courses from the following list:

 - 140.346 History of Chinese Medicine